 - Melt 1 tablespoon of butter in the cooker over medium heat and add onion saute until onion is soft.

-- Push the onion aside and drop in the ground meat- break it up with a spatula and cook for about 3 minutes.
+- Push the onion aside and drop in the ground meat- break it up with a spatula and brown it, about 5 minutes.

 - Then, chuck in the carrots, tomato paste, Worcestershire Sauce (if using), salt, pepper, thyme sprig and stock.
 Mix well.